Maritime Administration, Department of Transportation.

 This rulemaking is not significant under section 3(f) of Executive Order 12866, and as a consequence, OMB did not review the rule.
 This rulemaking is also not significant under the Regulatory Policies and Procedures of the Department of Transportation (44 FR 11034; February 26, 1979).
 It is also not considered a major rule for purposes of Congressional review under Public Law 104-121.
 We believe that the economic impact of this rulemaking does not warrant the preparation of a full regulatory evaluation since the rulemaking clarifies existing regulations set forth in 46 CFR part 315.

 We analyzed this rulemaking in accordance with the principles and criteria contained in Executive Order 13132 (“Federalism”) and have determined that it does not have sufficient federalism implications to warrant the preparation of a federalism summary impact statement.
-The regulations herein have no substantial effects on the States, the current Federal-State relationship, or the current distribution of power and responsibilities among local officials.
+The regulations herein have no substantial Start Printed Page 49358effects on the States, the current Federal-State relationship, or the current distribution of power and responsibilities among local officials.
 Therefore, we did not consult with State and local officials because it was not necessary.

 Regulatory Flexibility Act